-The School Counsellor can help you with any matters related to study, or any personal problems.
+The School Counsellor can help you with any matters related to mental and emotional wellbeing.

-Your Parents
+Your Parents/Carers

 They can assist you by supporting you positively and by listening to you.
-If your parents need more information, ask them to contact the school and arrange an appointment with the relevant teacher, Year Adviser, Counsellor or Careers Adviser.
+If your parents/carers need more information, ask them to contact the school and arrange an appointment with the relevant teacher, Year Advisor, Counsellor or Careers Advisor.